LSU, Tulane to meet in first round of Baton Rouge Regional as Tigers begin quest for Omaha

 BATON ROUGE - LSU will begin its quest for another trip to the College World Series against a familiar foe at home in Alex Box Stadium on Friday.

-The Tigers will play Tulane on Friday at 2 p.m.
-CT as LSU hosts an NCAA Regional at Alex Box Stadium.
+The Tigers will play Tulane on Friday at 2 p.m. as LSU hosts an NCAA Regional at Alex Box Stadium.
 The Tigers are the No. 5 national seed and will be the top seed in the regional.
 Tulane is the fourth seed in Baton Rouge.

 The Tigers were ranked No. 1 for most of the regular season, but poor pitching performances out of the bullpen knocked LSU down in the rankings and the Tigers finished with a 43-15 mark.
 LSU had a 1-2 record in the Southeastern Conference tournament.